TechnoCosmic/zero/docs/debug.md

 ### Notes
 These are static methods.
 These are also blocking calls - control returns to the caller only after the transmission is complete.

 Interrupts are disabled while each character is transmitted in a tight-loop (approximately 1ms per character at 9600bps).
-Interrupts are re-enabled between each character.
+Interrupts are enabled between each character.

 No set up or initialization is required by your code - just be sure that the ```makefile``` has the ```DEBUG_*``` settings to your liking, and then call these functions.